I3lacx/Pythonbot/README.md

 --> git push            #upload those changes onto the

-To download from this pack use git: first enter: git clone "link from here"
+To download from this pack use git: first enter: git clone https://github.com/KilerMaxi/Pythonbot.git

 then it should clone the folder with "cd Pythonbot" you can enter the folder

+if you added something new localy first use: git add . the . means you add everything otherwise commit won't recognize your changes

 now change something or add something when you are done enter into the git console: